Average Cost of a Main Bathroom Remodel

 It's one of the most lucrative and life-changing remodels you can do in your home.
-But find out what that master bath remodel is likely to cost.
+But find out what that main bathroom remodel is likely to cost.

-A master bath remodel can, literally, change your life.
+A main bath remodel can, literally, change your life.
 But how much will it cost?

 Bathroom improvements are desirable because, in addition to enhancing your quality of life, they can yield up to a 70% return on investment when it comes time to sell your home.
 But they also tend to be pricey.

 Home improvement digital marketplace HomeAdvisor, which connects homeowners with service professionals, estimates a comprehensive bathroom remodel at $15,000 or more.
-A large master bath remodel in a luxury home can weigh in at over $50,000.
-The average homeowner can expect to pay $18,000 says HomeAdvisor for a complete master bath renovation which typically includes a separate tub, shower, double vanity and larger space for cabinets and fixtures.
+A large main bath remodel in a luxury home can weigh in at over $50,000.
+The average homeowner can expect to pay $18,000 says HomeAdvisor for a complete bathroom renovation which typically includes a separate tub, shower, double vanity and larger space for cabinets and fixtures.

 The cost of your project will be tied to a number of factors including the room size and the quality of materials including the grade of fixtures, cabinets and finishes.
 Bathroom vanities often eat up the majority of the materials budget.
-Whether a change to the floorplan is involved will also determine the ultimate cost of your master bath remodel.
+Whether a change to the floor plan is involved will also determine the ultimate cost of your main bathroom remodel.